 Besides the basic four-year degree program described on page 3 for students applying from high school, other students may apply for the accelerated post-degree option, the fast-track option, part-time post-RN option, or the option for LPNs.
 Admission is competitive and enrollment is limited.
+Students applying to re-enter the nursing program should submit an application by May 15.

-Program Description Admission Requirements Accelerated Post Degree 132 credits For students who have completed degrees in science, human nutrition, kinesiology, or related programs.
+Program Description Admission Requirements Accelerated Post-Degree 75 credits (may not be offered every year) For students who have completed degrees in science, human nutrition, kinesiology, or related programs.
 Students can complete the nursing course components in 20 months.
 Completed undergraduate degree with six credits introductory chemistry, three credits cell biology, three credits microbes in human biology, six credits human anatomy and physiology, six credits introductory psychology, six credits developmental psychology, and a minimum of 18 credits of art/science electives to include introductory philosophy or religious studies and 12 credits open electives.
 Enrollment limited to 25.
 Fast Track 132 credits With successful completion of the fast track nursing courses from April to June, students can progress into the second year of the basic B.Sc.N. program and complete it in three additional years of study, plus one spring session.
 Six credits introductory chemistry, three credits cell biology, three credits microbes in human biology, six credits introductory psychology, and six credits equivalent to RELS 120: Religion, Spirituality, and Health.
-Post RN 75 credits By distance, with limited opportunity for courses on campus Designed around core nursing competencies with extensive flexibility that enables students to select courses meeting their professional interests and practice needs.
+Post-RN 75 credits By distance, with limited opportunity for courses on campus Designed around core nursing competencies with extensive flexibility that enables students to select courses meeting their professional interests and practice needs.
 Completion of an approved registered nursing program and current RN license.
-LPN 132 credits Students can complete the program in three years, with one spring and one summer session.
+LPN 105 credits (may not be offered every year) Students can complete the program in three years, with one spring and one summer session.
 Graduation from an approved LPN program subsequent to 1998 with current LPN license.
-Enrollment limited to 10
+Enrollment limited to 10.